Tamil Language and Hinduism Classes Available. Click Here for Details

 "We want everybody to work together in this matter.
 Once this regulatory body is put into frame, it will be easier for us to move on to the next step," Khir said.

-The Indian community have accused Khir's government of intolerable ruthlessness when it comes to dealing with the issue.
+The Indian community have accused Khir's government of intolerable ruthlessness when it comes to dealing with the temple issue.

-Khir and his government however pointed out that the issue was just a matter of "legality", saying that the temples that have been demolished are those that were not built according to law.
+Khir and his government however pointed out that the temple issue was just a matter of "legality", saying that the temples that have been demolished are those that were not built according to law.

-"We must not look at this ( demolition) from a prejudicial and cynical perspective.
+"We must not look at this (temple demolition) from a prejudicial and cynical perspective.
 It is not race or religious bias that made us act on the temples, but a legal one," stressed the chief minister in his speech earlier.

 'I have always been fair'